boxwise/boxtribute-sheets-homepage/terms-of-service.md

 ## 1. About the Add-on

 The Add-on is published by **Stichting Boxwise** (“Boxtribute,” “we,” “us”), a nonprofit foundation registered in the Netherlands (ANBI status).
-It enables Boxtribute users to import data from Google Sheets into their Boxtribute account.
+It enables Boxtribute users to import data from Google Sheets™ into their Boxtribute account.

 The Add-on is only available to organisations and users who have an active Boxtribute service agreement or other binding arrangement with us.
 These Terms complement, but do not replace, your service agreement.